Marilyn Chambers (Home and Away): Characterisation

-Relationship with Lance Smart
+Early relationships

 Marilyn's first relationship is with Lance Smart (Peter Vroom) and ultimately the pairing does not work out.
 First Marilyn and Lance get engaged and she goes wedding dress shopping.
 Their engagement followed a series of arguments curbed by Lance planning a surprise meal and marriage proposal.
 Symons told to David Brown writing for TV Week "that's what she's always wanted, then she goes full swing.
 She buys a wedding dress and starts to refurbish Lance's home!"
 Symons later recalled "I've got a old photo of me [Marilyn] in a wedding dress, but he dumped Marilyn before they got to the altar, so the wedding never happened."
-The break down of their relationship came at a time when Vroom was due to leave the series.
+The breakdown of their relationship came at a time when Vroom was due to leave the series.
 They also had to contend with Lance's mother Colleen Smart (Lyn Collingwood).
 She is over protective of Lance and writers never forget this link.
 By the time Marilyn returned in 2010, Colleen still does not "like or trust" Marilyn for breaking "her Lancey's' heart".

+In late 1990, writers developed Marilyn's next romantic relationship with Adam Cameron (Mat Stevenson).
+Symons and Stevenson were also featured as the cover stars on TV Week's issue dated 29 December 1990.
+In the magazine, David Brown revealed that writers had planned "more romantic problems" for the two characters, which would play out following the 1991 series debut.
+Another reporter added that they "ended the year as lovers, but TV Week can reveal that there is trouble ahead for the two teenagers."